 Image credit: Amy Schrank/Minnesota Sea Grant

-Don Schreiner, interim extension program leader, University of Minnesota, University of Minnesota Duluth. email@example.com.
+Don Schreiner, interim extension program leader, Minnesota Sea Grant and University of Minnesota, University of Minnesota Duluth. email@example.com.

-John A. Downing, director, University of Minnesota, University of Minnesota Duluth. firstname.lastname@example.org.
+John A. Downing, director, Minnesota Sea Grant, University of Minnesota and University of Minnesota Duluth. firstname.lastname@example.org.

-Marie Thoms, communications manager, University of Minnesota, University of Minnesota Duluth. email@example.com.
+Marie Thoms, communications manager, Minnesota Sea Grant and University of Minnesota, University of Minnesota Duluth. email@example.com.